-Applications for water use variance requests are available from the Town of White Lake website and Town Public Works Office.
+Applications for water use variance requests are available from the Town Public Works Office.
 All applications must be submitted to the Public Works Office for review by the Public Works Director or his designee.
-A decision to approve or deny individual variance requests will be determined within two weeks of submittal after careful consideration of the following criteria: impact on water demand, expected duration, alternative source options, social and economic importance, purpose (i.e., necessary use of drinking water) and the prevention of structural damage.
+A decision to approve or deny individual variance requests will be determined within two weeks of submittal after careful consideration of the following criteria: impact on water demand, expected duration, alternative source options, social and economic importance, purpose (i.e. necessary use of drinking water) and the prevention of structural damage.